skorokithakis/goatfish/README.md

 To install ``goatfish`` you need:

-* Python 2.5 or later in the 2.x line (3.x and earlier than 2.5 not tested).
+* Python 2.7 or later.

-You have multiple options of installation:
+You have multiple options for installation:

 * With pip (preferred), do ``pip install goatfish``.
 * With setuptools, do ``easy_install goatfish``.
-* To install the source, download it from https://github.com/stochastic-technologies/goatfish/ and do ``python setup.py install``.
+* To install from source, download it from https://github.com/stochastic-technologies/goatfish/ and do ``python setup.py install``.